mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/deployment.rst

   ``sudo pip install virtualenv``

 Now we need to clone the Git-Repository and setup the virtualenv for Python.
-First you need to change in the directory where you want to clone this Webapplication.
+First you need to change to the directory that you want to clone this web application to.
 Then:

   ``git clone https://github.com/mribrgr/StuRa-Mitgliederdatenbank.git``